1972 Australian Open – Men's singles

 Defending champion Ken Rosewall defeated Mal Anderson in the final, 7–6^{(7–2)}, 6–3, 7–5 to win the men's singles tennis title at the 1972 Australian Open.
-It was his eighth and last Grand Slam tournament singles title, and at 37 years, 1 month old, he was the oldest major champion in men's singles in the Open Era, a record that still stands.
+It was his eighth and last Grand Slam tournament singles title, and at old, he became the oldest major champion in men's singles in the Open Era, a record that still stands.

 Seeds

 The seeded players are listed below.
 Ken Rosewall is the champion; others show the round in which they were eliminated.